microsoft/AzureTRE/docs/tre-developers/CLI.md

   --api-scope <ROOT_API_SCOPE>
 ```

+!!! info
-NOTE: the api scope is usually of the form  `api://<API_CLIENT_ID>/user_impersonation`
+| | the API scope is usually of the form  `api://<API_CLIENT_ID>/user_impersonation`

+!!! info
-NOTE 2: When using device code flow, you need to ensure that the app registrations for the root API and any workspaces you access have device code flow enabled.
+| | when using device code flow, you need to ensure that the app registrations for the root API and any workspaces you access have device code flow enabled.
 (Automating this is tracked in [#2709](https://github.com/microsoft/AzureTRE/issues/2709) )

 #### Workspace authentication

-Since the api scope for each workspace is different, the token returned when authenticating against the root API isn't valid against a workspace.
+Since the API scope for each workspace is different, the token returned when authenticating against the root API isn't valid against a workspace.
 When running interactively, the CLI will prompt you when it needs to reauthenticate for a workspace API.

 You can pre-emptively get an authentication token for a workspace using the `--workspace` option.
 This can be specified multiple times to authenticate against multiple workspaces at once.
 You can also using `--all-workspaces` to get a token for all workspaces in one command.